 Dina BisharaAssistant Professor, International and Comparative Labor

 Dina Bishara is Assistant Professor of International and Comparative Labor at Cornell University.
 Her research interests include authoritarianism, state-labor relations, social and protest movements, and transitions from authoritarian rule.
 Her book, Contesting Authoritarianism: Labor Challenges to the State in Egypt, has been published with Cambridge University Press (2018).
-Her articles have been published or are forthcoming in Comparative Politics, Perspectives on Politics and Middle East Law and Governance.
+Her articles have been published in Comparative Politics, Comparative Political Studies, Perspectives on Politics and Middle East Law and Governance.
 She has been awarded research fellowships from Harvard University, the University of Oxford, and the German Institute for International and Security Affairs.

 - Dina Bishara.
 2018.
 Contesting Authoritarianism: Labor Challenges to the State in Egypt.
 Cambridge, UK: Cambridge University Press, 2018.

 - Dina Bishara.
 2012.
 The power of workers in Egypt's 2011 uprising.
 Cairo, Egypt: American University in Cairo Press, 2012.
 Bahgat Korany and Rabab El-Mahdi.
 (83--104)

 - Dina Bishara. .
 MOBILIZING WITHOUT THE MASSES: CONTROL AND CONTENTION IN CHINA., Diana Fu., Cambridge University Press, Cambridge, United Kingdom, 2018.
 210 pp. $28.99 (paper).. in Mobilizing Without the Masses: Control and Contention in China.
 Governance, Wiley Online Library,